 To summarize our DesignCap review, even though there are better tools, we still think DesignCap is an easy-to-use graphic design tool.
 This could be one of the best alternatives to Canva and Visme.
 With a clean and beginner-friendly user interface, you might consider using it as your everyday design tool.

-If you’d like to subscribe to one of DesignCap’s plans, we recommend choosing the Plus plan with a $12 difference on an annual payment.
+If you’d like to subscribe to one of DesignCap’s plans, we recommend choosing the Plus plan with a $12 difference in annual payment.
 Why?
 Because if you use our 10% code, you can get it at almost the same price as the Basic plan.
 Pretty decent deals, isn’t it?